 Your customers are awash in a sea of loyalty cards, brand advertising etc, but a web app can provide useful timely information and an interaction interactivity that removes the barriers to communication and instead that builds long-term customer loyalty.

 Will a web application work on any device?

 One of the most important benefits of developing a web app is that they work on almost every device.
 Since they’re accessed through a web browser, any device that is connected online to the internet and has a web browser will be able to access an app.
 Unlike native apps that require different versions for phones and tablets, and for different operating systems such as Apple, Android and Windows, a web app will work on any device.
 This makes it easier to distribute and more cost effective to maintain and update, and future proofs your investment to a significant degree.

 What sort of features can be provided?

 As technology evolves, the line between native apps (that where there are built for specific operating system such as Apple or Android) and web apps is becoming increasingly blurred.
 Even the latest internal phones systems such as GPS can now be accessed by web apps in real time.
 In most cases, the specific functionality of an application is custom built for each business, making the application’completely inherently relevant to both your business and your customers.

 Can a web app be customised?

-Customisation is a very common within the applications design process and whether the requirements of your company are simple or complex, meeting your customers’ needs more preCISEly will give you a significant competitive advantage.
+Customisation is a very common within the applications design process, it is very similar to website design and whether the requirements of your company are simple or complex, meeting your customers’ needs more preCISEly will give you a significant competitive advantage.

 Will the technology be usable indefinitely?